crocs-muni/usable-cert-validation/_guides/openssl_ocsp.md

 {:.text-success}

-## Optional: Print the OCSP Request in DER format into file
+## Optional: Print the OCSP Request in DER format into a file

 The created DER encoded file containing the OCSP request can be inspected with the shell command `openssl ocsp -reqin ocsp_req.der -text`.